-The South Carolina Revolutionary Rivers Trail.
-This excursion can take you back through time.
+The South Carolina Revolutionary Rivers Trail takes you back through time.

 The SC Revolutionary Rivers Trail follows the Lynches Scenic River from Lynches River County Park to the cypress and tupelo-laden stomping grounds of celebrated Revolutionary War hero Brigadier General Francis Marion.
 The fact Marion and his band of militia simply could be chased for a marathon of miles by British cavalryman Banastre Tarleton and disappear into the cypress swamplands earned him the name of the Swamp Fox.